FOdeks/terraform-beginner-bootcamp-2023/README.md

 `teraform destroy`

-This will destroy resources provisioned using Terraform.
+This will destroy only resources provisioned using Terraform.

-You can also use the auto approve flag to skip the approve prompt e.g. `terraform apply --auto-approve`
+You can also use the **auto approve** flag to skip the approve prompt e.g. `terraform apply --auto-approve`

 #### Terraform Lock Files